MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-PhishSimOverridePolicy.md

 # Get-PhishSimOverridePolicy

 ## SYNOPSIS
-This cmdlet is functional only in Security & Compliance PowerShell.
-For more information, see [Security & Compliance PowerShell](https://learn.microsoft.com/powershell/exchange/scc-powershell).
+This cmdlet is available only in the cloud-based service.

 Use the Get-PhishSimOverridePolicy cmdlet to view third-party phishing simulation override policies to bypass Exchange Online Protection filtering.
 For more information, see [Configure the advanced delivery policy for third-party phishing simulations and email delivery to SecOps mailboxes](https://learn.microsoft.com/microsoft-365/security/office-365-security/advanced-delivery-policy-configure).